Bank guarantee

 A bank guarantee is a kind of guarantee from a lending organization.
-The bank guarantee signifies that the lending institution ensures that the liabilities of a debtor are going to be met.
+The bank guarantee also signifies that the lending institution ensures that the liabilities of a debtor are going to be met.
 In other words, if the debtor fails to perform the obligation, the bank will cover it.
 A bank guarantee allows the customer, or debtor, to acquire goods, purchase equipment or draw down a loan.
 A bank guarantee is a promise from a bank or other lending institution that if a particular borrower defaults, the bank will cover the loss.
-A bank guarantee is similar to but not the same as a letter of credit.
+A bank guarantee is similar to, but not the same as a letter of credit.